 Alexandra Roulet

-Assistant Professor of Economics
+Associate Professor of Economics and Political Science

 Biography

 Alexandra’s research focuses on labour economics and has been published in leading academic journals such as the American Economic Review, the Quarterly Journal of Economics or the Journal of Public Economics.
 She is the co-winner of the 2017 Upjohn Institute Dissertation Award.
+In 2024 she was named the best French economist under 40 by Le Cercle des économistes and the newspaper Le Monde.

 Alexandra worked as economic advisor to President Macron and Prime Minister Borne from June 2022 to September 2023.
+She is currently a member of the French Council of Economic Analysis.

 Alexandra’s research focuses on labour economics and has been published in leading academic journals such as the American Economic Review, the Quarterly Journal of Economics or the Journal of Public Economics.
 She is the co-winner of the 2017 Upjohn Institute Dissertation Award.
+In 2024 she was named the best French economist under 40 by Le Cercle des économistes and the newspaper Le Monde.

 Alexandra worked as economic advisor to President Macron and Prime Minister Borne from June 2022 to September 2023.
+She is currently a member of the French Council of Economic Analysis.

 Latest posts